 If your car is under finance, the insurer may pay the lender first, and you’ll receive any remaining balance.
 Without GAP insurance, you may need to cover any shortfall if the payout doesn’t fully settle your outstanding loan.
 Some insurers may also offer a replacement vehicle instead of a cash payout.

-Factors that Affect the Payout Amount
+What Factors Affect the Payout Amount After a Write-Off?

 Depreciation and Insurance Valuation Method